-To simplify making a 72-hour kit, I divided "the big list" into 12 steps.
-I am not an expert on 72-Hour kits, but I get the highest number of hits on my blog about this topic, so I'm taking it seriously.
+To simplify making a 72-hour kit, I divided “the big list” into 12 steps.
+I am not an expert on 72-Hour kits, but I get the highest number of hits on my website on this topic, so I’m taking it seriously.
 I want to help you succeed and get the job done.
-Breaking this down into the following steps will hopefully make the task less daunting.
+Breaking it down into the following steps will hopefully make the task less daunting.

-It may surprise you to see that I put the container towards the end of the process.
-Most people want to get that item first.
-But you could end up with the wrong size or container, so I suggest waiting.
-Don't "put the cart before the horse."
+It may surprise you to see that I put the container that your store your items in towards the bottom of the list.
+You could end up buying the wrong size, so I suggest waiting.
+Don’t “put the cart before the horse.”
 For now, put your items in a box, bag or tote.
 Keep items small, lightweight and compact.
-Let's get moving.
+Let’s start with bedding.

 Step 1: Bedding